torvalds/linux/Documentation/filesystems/fsverity.rst

 Originally, an ext4 filesystem with the "verity" feature could only be mounted when its block size was equal to the system page size (typically 4096 bytes).
-In Linux v6.3, this limitation was removed.
+In GNU/Linux v6.3, this limitation was removed.

 ext4 sets the EXT4_VERITY_FL on-disk inode flag on verity files.
 It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cannot be cleared.